 Understanding PFAS Exposure and Your Body

-Per- and polyfluoroalkyl substances (PFAS) can be measured in the blood.
+Nearly all people in the United States have measurable amounts of per- and polyfluoroalkyl substances (PFAS) in their blood.
 Your PFAS blood levels will tell you the amount of PFAS in your body and are determined by how much PFAS you have been exposed to (exposure), minus how much PFAS have left your body (excretion).

 Exposure and excretion are different for each person.
 For example, two members of the same household may have very different PFAS levels in their bodies.